Table of Contents

 The worst thing which might happen to a soldier is to have a jammed weapon in the middle of the battle.

 The AK-47 is a very reliable weapon.
-It made itself such reputation.
+It made itself such a reputation.
 The AK-47 relatively simple operating system with generous clearance between its moving parts makes it so successful.
 Despite it’s bad for accuracy, but the mechanism is not that prone to jamming.
 This assault rifle can function with little or no maintenance.
 Clean or not it will fire, for damn sure.
-And AK-47 keeps on firing, no matter how foul, clogged or dirty it gets.
+And AK-47 keeps on firing, no matter how foul, clogged, or dirty it gets.
 Even in the case of a stoppage, it can be easily fixed in field conditions without using any tools.
 The AK-47 has a malfunction rate of 1 per 1 000 rounds fired.

 The M16 has a more complicated design and this weapon is more prone to jamming.
 In the jungles of Vietnam, this weapon had a number of problems.
 It appeared that the first M16 assault rifles were issued to troops without cleaning kits and instructions on how to look after this rifle.
 Also, the weapon used ammunition with a different powder mixture, it was not designed for.
 Later many problems were fixed and reliability problems decreased greatly.
 The M16 has a malfunction rate of 2 per 1 000 rounds fired.